David Baron (actor)

-David Baron (born 7 April 1933) is a British actor.
+David Baron (born David Baron Wilson; 7 April 1933) is an English retired actor.

-Life
+Life and career

-Baron was born in Birmingham, England and went to teach and study at Queen's University in Ontario.
+Baron was born on 7 April 1933 in Birmingham, England and went to teach and study at Queen's University in Ontario.
 Stumbling into acting, Baron turned professional and worked in television and on stage before returning to England.

 Through his career he appeared in stage productions such as The Unexpected Guest by Agatha Christie, The Philanthropist by Christopher Hampton, and Otherwise Engaged by Simon Gray.
 His film credits include The Reptile (1966), Nobody Runs Forever (1968) and The Tamarind Seed (1974).
 He appeared in television series such as Doctor Who, The Avengers, The Professionals and Buccaneer.
 Baron's last screen credit was in the detective drama television series Foyle's War in 2010.